 LOSING RESEARCH DATA DUE TO LACK OF CURATION AND PRESERVATION

-Child development researchers have a problem: Their primary source of data is video, but they lack standard tools and practices across labs and institutions for organizing, storing, and ensuring long term preservation of their video data.
-Databrary has been funded, designed, and deployed to solve this problem by allowing researchers to curate their own research data in a shared, online repository.
-This case study details the process and considerations that went into that.
+Child development researchers have a problem: Their primary source of data is video—which offers nearly endless opportunities for reuse—but they lack standard tools and practices across labs and institutions for organizing, storing, and ensuring long term preservation of their video data to make reuse possible.
+This case study details how Databrary has addressed this problem by allowing researchers to curate their own research data as it is collection in an online repository that enables sharing and reuse.
 More generally, the processes and strategies employed here can be used to inform active, researcher-driven curation in other academic disciplines.

 Video Data in Child Development Research

-For most child development researchers, video recordings of children’s behavior provide the backbone of their research programs.
-To collect these data, researchers record children in laboratory or natural settings and then analyze the videos for behaviors, themes, and events of interest.
+For most child development researchers, video recordings of children’s behavior serve as the raw data and provide the backbone of their research programs.
+To collect these data, researchers record children in laboratory or natural settings and then analyze the recordings for behaviors, themes, and events of interest.
 These video recordings represent a variety of research designs: the observations can focus on experimental manipulations of behavior or naturalistic, spontaneous expressions of behavior; recordings can span a few minutes or several hours; participants can be observed once or multiple times; observations can include a single child, multiple family members, peer groups, classrooms, or larger public groups; and the scientific questions are limited only by the researchers’ imaginations.
-Applying user-defined tags to portions of video generates quantitative data (e.g., frequency counts, rates, and durations) or qualitative data (e.g., ethnographic descriptions, conversation analyses, and narratives) from the recordings.
+Researchers then apply user-defined tags to portions of video to generate quantitative data (e.g., frequency counts, rates, and durations) or qualitative data (e.g., ethnographic descriptions, conversation analyses, and narratives) from the recordings.
 Finally, the processed data are subsequently used for drawing inferences about child development.

-Compared to other forms of research data (flat-file tabular data, imaging data, textual data), video has unique potential for reuse.
+Compared to other forms of research data (flat-file tabular data, imaging data, textual data), video offers unique potential for reuse.
 One unique aspect of video is that it is largely self-documenting.
 Viewers can see what is happening and how the events were recorded.
 The raw data are more readily interpretable and carry more visible information about the original context in which they were collected.
-A second unique aspect of video is that the recordings contain a wealth of information that is potentially usable by a broad audience.
-Multiple researchers can use the same raw research videos to explore entirely different phenomena.
-Therefore video data reuse may involve questions outside the scope of the original study.
+A second unique aspect of video is that the recordings contain a wealth of information that is potentially usable for different purposes by a broad audience.
+Different researchers can use the same raw research videos to explore entirely different phenomena.
+Therefore video data reuse may involve asking new questions outside the scope of the original study—possibly even questions that the original researcher would have never imagined.